-It doesn’t exactly roll off the tongue, and when I first read this quote many moons ago, I rolled my eyes at the tragic instagram-ness of the quote.
-“People will really try to make a quote out of any obvious sentiment,” I thought myself.
+It doesn’t exactly roll off the tongue, and when I first read this quote many moons ago, I rolled my eyes at the tragic Instagram-ness of the quote.
+“People will really try to make a quote out of any obvious sentiment,” I thought to myself.

 And that’s all there is to it.
-Most cyclists are impatient, some like to take their time, but all are in it for themselves.
-It’s just the lay of the land (pun intended) here in the NL.
+Most cyclists are impatient, and some like to take their time, but all are in it for themselves.
+It’s just the lay of the land (pun intended) here in the Netherlands.

-I say pretend because some of their typical foods include: stroopwafels (hello diabetes), gevulde koek (I’m biased, these are just delicious), bitterballen (hello, high cholesterol), frikandel (whatever the hell that is) and kaassouffle (another fave, so no comment) 🤐amongst many others.
+I say pretend because some of their typical foods include: stroopwafels, gevulde koek (I’m biased, these are just delicious), bitterballen (hello, high cholesterol), frikandel (whatever the hell that is) and kaassouffle (another fave, so no comment 🤐) amongst many others.

 But, I kid.
 All that cycling around keeps them fit as paarden!

 That is something every modern tour guide, book, person, and website will tell you, and it is indeed the truth.
 What they fail to elaborate on is the fact that “Dunglish” is also spoken by many Dutch people.